A Group Travel Guide to San Francisco Airports

 Address: 2200 Airport Blvd, Santa Rosa, CA 95403

 Need to get to Northern California’s wine country, stat?
-Here is your most direct line to the area’s legendary vino.
+This Santa Rosa airport is your most direct line to the area’s legendary vino.
 Due to the prime location and the highbrow destinations right outside the terminal doors, flights in and out of here can be very expensive.
 But if you don’t mind paying a little extra, there’s no method of getting to wine country that’s more convenient.

 This airport pretty much exists as an exclusive portal to the Bay Area wine country—it only provides 11 nonstop domestic routes, and most travelers passing through here are on the way to the Napa or Sonoma valleys.
 In other words, if your group is looking to fly into San Francisco specifically, another airport would serve you better.